 Similar to Google search, eBay uses a search engine algorithm – “Cassini” to determine the order of listings as they appear in search results.

 Naturally eBay won’t disclose their exact metrics and their exact hierarchy of relevance, but numerous reports and studies by eBay sellers indicate that “click through rate” and “sell through rate” are among the most important factors for ranking high on eBay’s search results.

-For more about optimizing your eBay listings descriptions, here’s a link to my post – “The perfect eBay Listing“
+For more about optimizing your eBay listings descriptions, here’s a link to my post – “How to increase sales on eBay“

 Once you understand the importance of “click through rate” for placement on eBay’s search results, you can see why more impressions is not necessarily good –

 Click through rate = Number of clicks on your listing divided by Number of times it appeared on search results.